dtbuchholz/basin-wxm-fetch/README.md

 ## Usage

-Running `src/main.py` will fetch remote files from Tableland Basin, load them into a `polars` dataframe, and then run queries on the data.
+Running `src/main.py` will fetch remote files from Tableland Basin, load them into a `polars` LazyFrame, and then run queries on the data by collecting them into a DataFrame.

 To use default time ranges (the full dataset), run: